-When dealing with your knowledge management communications, think about all of your changes (including process improvement) as organizational “news”.
+How do you communicate process improvement or knowledge management and change?
+One way to motivate employees about process improvement is to think about all of your changes (including process improvement) as organizational “news”.
 You have to get the word out and communicate Process Improvement News so others can profit from the changes and improvements you’ve made.

 Many companies appear to run relatively smoothly under the status quo, so they may not think about organization improvement.
 Minor product inconsistencies or customer complaints are normal, and the owners might think that overhauling an entire system to save a little money might not be worth it.
 But those same business owners would be surprised to learn that a few simple process changes and a small amount of effort can save thousands of dollars through cutting waste and improving customer quality.

 Could you do this like a news show?
 Communications activity must be planned and coordinated like a news show.
 You would need a news staff to write, produce, and distribute your news materials.
 Your Process Improvement News show could have a schedule with a regular time slot, format, and an editor or anchor for your program.